 Where to Stay in Vancouver

 See what I mean?
-So many reasons you should want to discover Vancouver British Columbia. and this is just the beginning.
+So many reasons to love Vancouver British Columbia.
+And these 7 of our favorite places to visit in Vancouver are just the beginning.
 If you’re looking for a really great city to explore, with the beauty of the sea and the mountains surrounding you, and plenty of great food and outdoor activities, you can’t go wrong with Vancouver.